Brainketunze/app-theme-/development-strategy.md

    - Create a section with a resume of the _Company's info and Newsletter_.
    - Create a footer with a Copyright.

-3. Create about page with the file `about.html`.
+2. Create about page with the file `about.html` branch 2-about.

    - Retain the Header and nav menu from index.html.
    - Create now subheader with *about title*.
    - On the description page create the section with **Who We Are** and _What We Do_.
    - The company and footer section remain thesame from index.html.

-4. In the Services page create a file name `services.html`.
+3. In the Services page create a file name `services.html` branch 3-services.

    - All the codes from index.html remain thesame in company and footer section
    - Creat subheader with title Services
    - In this section create services that they offered and describe them.

-5. In the Contact page create a file name `contact.html`.
+4. In the Contact page create a file name `contact.html` branch 4-contact.

    - All the codes from index.html remain thesame in company and footer section
    - Creat subheader with title Conatct
    - In this section create Get in Touch with the company.

-### CSS
+### 3. CSS

 1. Add file `flexboxgrid.css`
    - The flexboxgrip works together with responsive model's mode in each html file.
 2. Add files of `font-awesomes.css` for each html files.